 - Use custom domains for the API and React

 - Create a CI/CD pipeline with Seed

-We think this will give you a good foundation on building full-stack production ready serverless applications.
-If there are any other concepts or technologies you’d like us to cover, feel free to let us know on our forums.
+We believe this will give you a good foundation on building full-stack production ready serverless applications.
+If there are any other concepts or technologies you’d like us to cover, feel free to let us know on Discord .